View up through an open timber-framed roof skylight to cloudy blue sky

 Cut-resistant for handling metal flashings, cut roofing material, and skylight frames.
 Remove when operating power saws (entanglement).
 Fibreglass-rated for ceiling cavity insulation handling.

 Required in ceiling cavity (fibreglass insulation fibres, dust, debris).
+AS/NZS 1716 uses P1/P2/P3 classifications (not N95/FFP2 - those are NIOSH and EN 149 respectively).
 Required when cutting treated timber.
 If asbestos suspected: STOP WORK and engage licensed assessor.

 • Sun protection (long sleeves, sunscreen)